 The product page of this sensor recommends installing the weather sensor high enough and away from nearby obstructions.
 Make sure to watch the level indicator and point the “N” arrow north.

 If you’re often tormented by floods or heavy rain, maybe think about measuring water level with an ultrasonic sensor.
 This could warn you when your cellar or caravan is under water.
 Another painful parameter is humidity.
-Some of our customers use the Reporter to measure the interior humidity in sailing yachts during fall and winter.
+Some of our customers use Reporter to measure the interior humidity in sailing yachts during fall and winter.

-If your vacation home has a lovely garden with valuable fauna, maybe you’d like to measure soil humidity or soil water tension.
+If your vacation home has a lovely garden with valuable flora, maybe you’d like to measure soil humidity or soil water tension.
 This could help you protect your plants or trees against drought or an excess of water.